Russia says ‘Ukrainian special services agent’ detained in connection with car blast that killed a Russian general

 TASS video also showed the man being put into a van, and included footage of him apparently in custody describing his alleged recruitment by Ukraine’s special services.
 It’s unclear if he was under duress during the confession.

 No one has claimed responsibility for the explosion.
-CNN has reached out to Ukraine’s foreign ministry for comment on the suspect’s alleged links to Ukraine.
+CNN has reached out to the SBU and the country’s Foreign Ministry for comment on the case.

 Moskalik was killed on the same day US special envoy Steve Witkoff met with Russian President Vladimir Putin at the Kremlin to discuss efforts to end Russia’s war on Ukraine.